Google’s Newest Glass Enterprise Edition (EE2) Makes Smartglass Mainstream in the Food Industry

 - Team members loved the process and stated that it is much preferred over their existing e-learning and trainer-shadowing method.

-As a next step, this company is now implementing a wider ranging, multi-faceted program to drive franchise operating capability at 50 restaurants in Chile.
+As a next step, this company is now implementing a wider ranging, multi-faceted program to drive franchise operating capability at over a dozen restaurants in Argentina.
 The solution is built on four pillars (or use cases) of smartglass applications: remote support, enhanced training, management tools like daily checklists and self-audits, and food equipment operation, maintenance and troubleshooting.
 Operations will have a complete enterprise solution providing:

 - A new, preferred training modality for franchisees